-The festival commemorates the occasion Goddess Parvati gave Murugan a Vel “spear” so he could vanquish the evil demon Soorapadman.
+The festival commemorates the occasion that the Mother Goddess Parvati that gave Murugan a Vel “spear” so he could vanquish the evil demon Soorapadman.

 The Kavadi itself is a physical burden through which the devotees implore for help from the God Murugan.
-Carrying of a Kavady represents the carrying of the 2 hills of Shiva Giri and Sakthi Giri by Idumban, the first devotee of Lord Muruga.
+Carrying of a Kavady represents the carrying of the 2 hills of Shiva Giri and Sakthi Giri by Idumban known to be the first devotee of Lord Muruga.

 - Thaipusam Kodiyetram (flag hoisting) is scheduled to start from this weekend of 11 January at most temples across South Africa. click here for our Kavady resources